 A botched attempt happens in Naga Eyes.
 Riku the naga goes on and on about how humans are weak compared to nagas.
 This would be all fine and well, if it weren't for the fact that a naga's life seems to consist of little more than lying around and eating a random passers-by or two.

 Discussed in the My Little Pony: Friendship Is Magic fic Xenophilia.
 Lero keeps finding himself at the receiving end of such thinking (made worse by the inverted social norms resulting from sex disproportion in pony society - the mares keep trying to protect him).
-He finally snaps when threatened by an unicorn mare, lecturing her on how such attitude pisses him off while holding her by the throat (she may be a unicorn but she was a Squishy Wizard and careless enough to threaten him face to face).
+He finally snaps when threatened by an unicorn mare of another herd, whose stallion was giving Lero's a hard time: he lectures her in how while he may be weak in pony standards, he's not helpless, which he showcases by holding her up on her hind legs by her neck while speaking in a scarily sweet tone of voice.
+Rainbow Dash takes note on how he's taking care not to hurt her while he does so, and how easily he could do it.

 Hobbits, on the other hand, rarely are luckier than average midgets.